Bakil

-The Bakil (بكيل, Musnad: 𐩨𐩫𐩺𐩡) federation is the largest tribal federation in Yemen.
+The Bakil (بكيل, federation is the largest tribal federation in Yemen.
 The tribe consists of more than 10 million men and women.
 As a subtribe of the Banu Hamdan, they are the sister tribe of the Hashid (4 million people) whose leader was Abdullah Bin Hussein Alahmar.
 The member tribes of the Bakil Confederation are found primarily in the far north of the country.
 Its current leaders are the Alshaif family, led by Naji bin Abdulaziz Alshaif.

 Ancient history

 Hashid and Bakil were the sons of Jashim bin Jubran bin Nawf bin Tuba'a bin Zayd bin Amro bin Hamdan.
 Bani Hamdan was already a well known clan in the 1st century AD and it was mentioned in Sabaean inscriptions.
 Therefore, Hashid and Bakil (the brothers) must have lived in the BC era.
 In the Middle Sabaean period (the 1st to 4th centuries CE) the Bakil confederation consisted of three sha`bs - Raydah, Amran, and Shibam.

 In the 3rd century most of Hamdan migrated to Syria.
 Hashid and Bakil switched their alliance to Himyar.